pygfx/rendercanvas/docs/backends.rst

 Support for wx
 --------------

-There is support for embedding a wgpu visualization in wxPython.
+RenderCanvas has support for wxPython.
-For a toplevel widget, the ``gui.wx.RenderCanvas`` class can be imported.
-If you want to embed the canvas as a subwidget, use ``gui.wx.RenderWidget`` instead.
+For a toplevel widget, the ``rendercanvas.wx.RenderCanvas`` class can be imported.
+If you want to embed the canvas as a subwidget, use ``rendercanvas.wx.RenderWidget`` instead.

-Also see the `wx triangle example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_wx.py>`_ and `wx triangle embed example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_wx_embed.py>`_.

 .. code-block:: py

     import wx
-    from wgpu.gui.wx import RenderCanvas
+    from rendercanvas.wx import RenderCanvas

     app = wx.App()